Another year over for the Garden Team and time to reflects on our highlights from 2019.

 Next year we plan to spend more time looking at different areas of the garden and deciding together how we can improve them.
 We all agreed that – in line with environmental concerns – we should think seriously about more tree planting.
 Watch this space!

-Thank you to all the team for their on-going support.
-We hope that you have enjoyed the gardens as a result of their hard work.
+Thank you to all the team for their ongoing support.
+We hope that you have enjoyed the gardens because of their hard work.